cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 we could prune from the block store all extended commits that are more than *d* heights in the past.
 Then, we need to handle two new situations, roughly equivalent to cases (h.1) and (h.2) described above.

 - (h.1) A node starts from scratch or recovers after a crash.
-In thisy case, we need to modify the blocksync reactor's base implementation.
+In this case, we need to modify the blocksync reactor's base implementation.
     - when receiving a `BlockResponse` message, it MUST accept that the extended commit set to `nil`,
     - when sending a `BlockResponse` message, if the block store contains the extended commit for that